aadennis/PythonSandboxAA/FileHandling/readme.md

 If the files are mostly from October 2021, for example, then the appropriate folder would likely be ```D:/onedrive/stuff/CRD_2021_10.```  That is just based on my setup.
 You might be expecting automation to take of distributing the files in the bucket to the appropriate year-month folder.
 However, I find it is safest to sort by date descending, review, and move each year-month batch to the right folder.
-For Windows at least, OneDrive will recognise that they are being moved, and not complain about many files being deleted.
+For Windows at least, OneDrive will recognise that they are being moved, and not complain about many files being deleted, provided that the files remain in a folder under the OneDrive root folder.

 ## Usage
 ### Dependencies